cass-kul/cass-kul.github.io/_exercises/performance.md

 the **latency**), but increases the number of instructions that can be executed simultaneously and thus the rate at which instructions are executed (called the **throughput**).
-In the best case scenario, this five stage pipeline is five times faster than the single cycle processor:
+In the best case scenario, this five stage pipeline is five times faster than the single-cycle processor:

 ![Pipelined processor](/exercises/8-microarchitecture/pipeline.drawio.svg){: .center-image }

 ## Exercise 1 - Microarchitecture and Performance

-In this exercise we examine how pipelining affects the clock cycle time of the processor.
-Problems in this exercise assume that individual stages of the datapaths a and b have the following latencies:
+In this exercise, we examine how pipelining affects the clock cycle time of the processor.
+Solve the following questions both for data paths `a` and `b`, assuming that the individual stages of the data paths have the following latencies:

 |   |  IF  |  ID  |  EX  |  MEM |  WB  |
 |:-:|:----:|:----:|:----:|:----:|:----:|